ouhibyann/Generic-RustBackend/README.md

-# FlowDesk Backend
+# Generic RustBackend

-FlowDesk is a Rust-based backend service that aggregates order book data for the BTC/USDT trading pair from multiple exchanges.
+This project is a Rust-based backend service that aggregates order book data for the BTC/USDT trading pair from multiple exchanges.
 It currently integrates with Kraken and Huobi using REST APIs and Binance via WebSocket.